 and looser in density

-These designs more complex and often have lots of backtracking
+These designs are more complex and often have lots of backtracking

 Custom designs for those special quilts